-We will be posting virtual well-being workshops during distance education.
-Continue to check back for new topic additions each week.
+We will be posting virtual well-being workshops.
+Continue to check back for new topic additions.
 Check out our facebook for short videos about well-being too!

 To request assistance, you may e-mail us, call our general number (269) 387-3263 or contact our staff directly.
 During this time, e-mail or phone is the most effective way for us to connect with you, and supporting you is our utmost priority.
 Please note that we will respond to your emails and phone calls as soon as possible.
 Direct contact information for staff members can be found below:

 Alecia Chenault, Assistant Director, Health Promotion and Education